mcguirepr89/BirdNET-system/README.md

 ##### Options 2 & 3 require you setup 4GB of swapping.
 That step is included in the directions below.
 #### Option 2 -- Pre-fill birdnet.conf
-1. In the terminal run `git clone -b BirdNET-system-for-raspi4 https://github.com/mcguirepr89/BirdNET-system.git ~/BirdNET-system`
+1. In the terminal run `git clone https://github.com/mcguirepr89/BirdNET-system.git ~/BirdNET-system`
 1. You can copy the included *'birdnet.conf-defaults'* template to create and configure the BirdNET-system to your needs before running the installer.
 Issue `cp ~/BirdNET-system/birdnet.conf-defaults ~/BirdNET-system/birdnet.conf`.
    Edit the new *'birdnet.conf'* file to suit your needs and save it.